Go for a cafe crawl in the Cuba precinct

 If you’re a fan of eggs for breakfast, then you’re going to love Floriditas.

-Their brunch menu has an entire section dedicated to all things eggy – boiled, scrambled, fried or poached, with salmon, spinach, ham or broccoli on sourdough, brioche, potato hash or salad.
+Their brunch menu has an entire section dedicated to all things egg – boiled, scrambled, fried or poached.
+With salmon, spinach, ham or broccoli on sourdough, brioche, potato hash or salad.

 If eggs aren’t your thing, there’s plenty of other delicious possibilities including Floriditas’ legendary fish pie.
-Whatever you order, add a bowl of fries with aioli for the table to share (you’ll notice nearby tables doing the same thing) and if by some miracle you have room, order a brown sugar meringue piled with brown sugar and fresh fruit.
+Whatever you order, add a bowl of fries with aioli for the table to share, and if by some miracle you have room, order a brown sugar meringue piled with brown sugar and fresh fruit.

 178 Cuba Street, Te Aro, Wellington